pangpang20/docs.getdbt.com/website/docs/docs/dbt-versions/cloud-release-tracks.md

 If you're running dbt version 1.6 or older, please know that your version of dbt Core has reached [end-of-life (EOL)](/docs/dbt-versions/core#eol-version-support) and is no longer supported.
 We strongly recommend that you update to a newer version as soon as reasonably possible.

 dbt Labs has extended the critical support period of dbt Core v1.7 for dbt Cloud Enterprise customers to March 2025.
-At that point, we will be encouraging all customers to select a Release Track for receiving ongoing updates to dbt in dbt Cloud.
+At that point, we will be encouraging all customers to select a Release Track for ongoing updates in dbt Cloud.

 <Expandable alt_header="I'm using an older version of dbt in dbt Cloud.
 What should I do?
 What happens if I do nothing?" >